Legislation Introduced by the Committee on Children

 -

-Ensures that no child under 14 is places on the sex offender registry.
+Ensures that no child under 14 is placed on the sex offender registry.

 -